The

 four limbs blown off.
 The other had been an intelligence officer and

 interrogator and suffered immense guilt over what he’d done to others.
+The five

 year old had many manifestations of his anxiety, but the most visible and heart